 The management of varicose tributary veins of the great saphenous vein has traditionally been treated with radio-frequency ablation or endovenous laser ablation.
 Now there is a new non-thermal non-tumescent ablation procedure called Varithena®.
 Varithena (polidocanol injectable foam) is a prescription medicine used to treat varicose veins caused by problems with the great saphenous vein (GSV) and other related veins in the leg’s GSV system.
 Varithena improves symptoms related to or caused by varicose veins, and the appearance of varicose veins.

 The accredited Vein Center at Fox Valley Plastic Surgery expertly treats all vein issues.
 Some practices have a doctor, instead of a registered vascular technician, perform the ultrasounds.
 This is never done at FVPS because a registered vascular sonographer is vastly superior to a doctor in his/her level of ultrasound expertise of the veins.
 Our skilled surgeons and technicians are helping women and men from places such as Green Bay, Appleton, Fond du Lac, Sheboygan, Milwaukee, Madison, upper Michigan and beyond perfect their personal Renaissance.
 Contact the Vein Center at (920) 233-1540 to request a vein consultation.

 Treatment with Varithena is a nonsurgical procedure.
-The provider will fill the problem area of your vein with a small amount of Varithena using a small tube called a catheter or with an injection.
+First, the provider will fill the problem area of your vein with a small amount of Varithena using a small tube called a catheter or with an injection.
 Varithena is a foam that flows into the area and causes the problem vein to collapse.
 This allows your blood flow to shift to nearby healthy veins.
 The foam is deactivated when it comes in contact with blood.

 Treatment with Varithena is minimally invasive and nonsurgical.
 The provider usually numbs the injection site, but no additional anesthesia is required.
 The provider administers a small amount of Varithena through a catheter or by direct injection into the malfunctioning vein.
 It usually takes less than 30 minutes to administer Varithena.
 Following administration, the provider applies bandages and compression stockings to the leg.